lf-edge/eve/docs/BOOTING.md

-The first problem presented by a legacy PC BIOS is that it doesn't understand GPT partitioned disks, luckily GPT specification allows for a [Hybryd MBR/GPT](https://wiki.archlinux.org/index.php/Multiboot_USB_drive#Hybrid_UEFI_GPT_+_BIOS_GPT/MBR_boot) scheme and we can use the MBR boot sector to boostrap the entire sequence.
+The first problem presented by a legacy PC BIOS is that it doesn't understand GPT partitioned disks, luckily GPT specification allows for a [Hybryd MBR/GPT](https://wiki.archlinux.org/index.php/Multiboot_USB_drive#Hybrid_UEFI_GPT_+_BIOS_GPT/MBR_boot) scheme and we can use the MBR boot sector to bootstrap the entire sequence.

 Thus, in addition to creating a UEFI compatible `EFI System` partition every disk with EVE also gets: